wendux/fly/README.md

 ## Notice

-The arguments of all callbacks such as onreadystatechange、onload, are the current XMLHttpRequest instance.
-The arguments of all functions, such as open、send，are supplied with a Array.
+ All callbacks such as onreadystatechange、onload and son on, the first argument is current XMLHttpRequest instance.
+All functions, such as open, send and so on, the first parameter is an array of the original parameters, the second parameter is the current origin XMLHttpRequest instance.